Der Opernball: Synopsis

 Paul Aubier and his wife Angèle are guests of Georges and Marguérite Duménil.
 Marguérite is sceptical of the fidelity of men in marriage, and she persuades Angèle to put their husbands to the test.
-On their instructions, the chambermaid Hortense writes two identical letters which invite Paul and Georges to Stelldichein to an opera ball at the Paris Opera, where they will meet a lady with a pink domino as part of her dress.
-Secretly, Hortense writes a third such letter for Henri, because she wants to appear also with the pink domino.
+On their instructions, the chambermaid Hortense writes two identical letters which invite Paul and Georges to an opera ball at the Paris Opera, where they will meet a lady with a pink domino as part of her dress.
+Secretly, Hortense writes a third such letter for the cadet Henri, because she wants to appear also with the pink domino.